khkim3/khkim3.github.io/_pages/about.md

 ## Recent News

 - *Oct.
-2024*: Presented my work on *offline inverse RL and RLHF* at an invited session at the 2024 INFORMS Annual Meeting.
+2024*: Presented my work on *offline inverse RL and RLHF* at an invited session at the *2024 INFORMS Annual Meeting*.
 - *Sep.
-2024*: Began working as a teaching assistant for the graduate-level RL course *6.7920 Reinforcement Learning: Foundations and Methods* at MIT.
+2024*: Began TA for the graduate-level RL course *6.7920 Reinforcement Learning: Foundations and Methods* at MIT.
 - *Jun.
-2024*: Started a summer research internship with the *Advanced ML Lab* at LG AI Research.
+2024*: Started a ML research internship with the *Advanced ML Lab* at LG AI Research.
 - *May.
-2024*: Completed my MS degree.
+2024*: Completed my MS degree ([Thesis](https://dspace.mit.edu/bitstream/handle/1721.1/156337/kim-kihyun-sm-eecs-2024-thesis.pdf?sequence=1&isAllowed=y): "Offline Reward Learning from Human Demonstrations and Feedback: A Linear Programming Approach")

 <!--